A variational approach to a cumulative distribution function estimation problem under stochastic ambiguity: Introduction

 Estimation of distribution and density functions can be approached using various techniques.
 For example, kernel density estimation \cite{WandJones94kernel,Hill85kernelcdf} poses the problem of fitting a kernel function to a particular data set, and deducing the corresponding cdf based on estimation of the probability density function.
 Alternatively, one can compute the empirical distribution function directly from data as an estimate of a cdf; see for example \cite{ShorackWellner09empirical}.
 Another approach comes from smoothing techniques, where a cdf is approximated by smooth functions, such as cubic splines, local regression, and penalized regression \cite{silverman1986density}.
 Non-parametric maximum likelihood estimation is another estimation technique \cite{van1996weak}, by maximizing the likelihood function under appropriate hypotheses.
 Related to the cdf estimation problem, one can consider quantile regression \cite{koenker2001quantile}, where the resulting cdf follows from estimation of its quantiles.
 Methods based on Bayesian estimation have also been used in the literature.
 The monograph \cite{albert2009bayesian} provides a comprehensive introduction to these techniques, including the application of Markov chain Monte Carlo (MCMC) methods, such as Gibbs sampling and Metropolis-Hasting.
 These approaches aim to find an estimate ``near" $F_0$, typically an empirical cdf, but fail to account for the present of a secondary concern: proximity to $G_0$.

 Although alternative metrics like those discussed in \cite{dudley2010distances}, \cite{kuzmenko2019kantorovich}, and the $L^1$-metric in \cite{haskell2022cdf} have been explored for measuring the distance between cdfs, our focus remains on the hypo-distance, as a possibility less explored.
 We propose a scheme of approximations for computing the hypo-distance.
 This scheme is based on bounds introduced in \cite{attouch1991quantitative} (see \cite{rockafellar2009variational} and \cite{royset20stability} for further references).
+These bounds rely on the application of a truncated hypo-distance, depending on a truncation radius $\rho$ that provides theoretical advantages and numerical tractability, while approximating the true underlying problem.
 By utilizing these approximations, we propose a finite-dimensional approximation technique that employs epi-splines \cite{royset2016multivariate,royset2016erratum}.
-In this technique, usc func-tions are approximated by polynomials over triangular refinements of the domain.These approximations pave the way for a solution algorithm that involves solving linear programs and provide the flexibility to incorporate soft information into the solution.
+In this technique, usc functions are approximated by polynomials over triangular refinements of the domain.
+These approximations pave the way for a solution algorithm that involves solving linear programs and provide the flexibility to incorporate soft information into the solution.

 The article is organized as follows: Section~\ref{sec:notandbg} describes the notation used in this manuscript and provides relevant results related to usc functions, the hypo-distance, cdfs, and epi-splines.
 In Section~\ref{sec:thms}, we formulate a mathematical program that serves as a computationally attractive surrogate for the constrained estimation problem under stochastic ambiguity.
 We also develop convergence results.
 Section~\ref{sec:Numerical} contains algorithmic details along with two numerical examples in two dimensions that demonstrate the viability of our approximation scheme.